rbowsley/lamplighthelp/source/16-7-4_Adding_and_Editing_Custom_Tabs_and_Fields_to_work_and_other_records.markdown

 **Adding Fields to a {{Work}} Record**

-- Go to '{{Work}} Records Custom Tabs and Fields -> Manage custom tabs and fields in work records'.
+- Go to 'Manage Custom Fields and Drop-down Lists -> {{Work}} Records Custom Tabs and Fields -> Manage custom tabs and fields on {{work}} records'.
-- You'll see three columns, with the first showing you a list of tabs available on your work records.
+- You'll see three columns, with the first showing you a list of tabs available on your {{work}} records.
-- Depending on your set-up you may see one or more of the three standard tabs on the work record (When and where, Attendance, Details).
+- Depending on your set-up you may see one or more of the three standard tabs on the {{work}} record (When and where, Attendance, Details).
 This is where you have custom fields added to these tabs.
 You will not see the standard fields in these tabs.
 - Click on any tab on the left and you'll see the fields for that tab in the centre column.
 - If you then click on a field, you'll see the field information, and options if applicable in the right column, as shown below.